Contact and Corrections

 What this page is for

-This route exists so the public archive has a visible home for correction policy, rights-review expectations, and other publication-related concerns.
-It remains part of the archive's public governance even before a live contact channel is published.
+This route exists so the public archive has a visible home for the published contact channel, correction policy, rights-review expectations, and other archival concerns.

 Expected issue type